 When it comes to estate planning, most people tend to think only about the roles of the testator and beneficiaries.
 However, there’s another crucial person listed in any last will and testament and it’s the executor of the will.
 But who is a will executor, what are their powers, and what responsibilities does their role entail?
 We will discuss all of this in this article.

 What Is An Executor?

-Once legally endorsed, executors act on their client’s behalf in financial, legal, and other contractual matters.
+Once legally endorsed, executors of estate act on their client’s behalf in financial, legal, and other contractual matters.
 However, in many cases, they cannot make decisions based on their judgment.
 They must abide by the directions laid out in their client’s will.

 Our daily lives are far more complicated than we can ever realize.
 Bank accounts, credit cards, student loans, mortgages – over time, we amass scores of assets and liabilities.
 When we die, it falls to executors to sort out your entire life.

 Below we’ll run down, from start to finish, the many duties an executor of will is responsible for.

 Make Funeral Arrangements

 It all starts the moment your client passes away.
 As their partner, children, and friends mourn, the task of organizing the funeral mostly falls to you.
 Contact a funeral home, as they can take care much of the heavy lifting.

 At this point, you’ll refer to their will for the first time.
 In it, your client may have left instructions on burial, cremation, or even donating their body to science.
 Other details may include whether to have an open/closed casket, or the music you are to play at their service.